 10. Sell Yourself in a Smart Way.

 As a business professional, you are an expert in your field.
-Regularly promote your personal brand on LinkedIn in a structured manner.
-Like, share, comment, and post daily and weekly.
+Regularly promoting your personal brand on LinkedIn in a structured manner is crucial – from managing your LinkedIn posts to engaging with your network.
+This includes understanding the LinkedIn posting basics – the types of content that resonate with your audience.
+With the right strategies, you can even aspire to become a LinkedIn Top Voice in your industry.
+Like, share, comment, and post daily and weekly to boost your followers on LinkedIn.
+Consider focusing on how to create a great LinkedIn post that showcases your expertise and engages your audience.
 However, prioritize quality by engaging in professional and relevant discussions.
 And last but not least, write an article every 6 weeks to 2 months.
+Tip: Make it visible on your profile that you have an eye for detail and showcase your posts in featured.

 11. Bonus tip for advanced users.